BA Fashion

 Year 4

-For Graduate Collections in Year 4, costs may be highly variable.
-A lot depends on the costs of fabrics and additional processes.
+For Graduate Collections in Year 4, your costs will depend on the costs of fabrics and additional processes.

 We encourage our students to:

 You may also get the chance to exhibit your work externally in Year 4 at Graduate Fashion Week.
-Including a catwalk show and static exhibition display, the average cost per student is £400.
+The average cost per student is £400, including a catwalk show and static exhibition display.

 Funding